Can a Cast Iron Skillet Be Used in the Oven?

 Cast iron cookware has been around for hundreds of years and is one of the most durable and long-lasting cooking materials known when looked after; they can last for 100 years or more.
 They can last for 100 years or more but can a cast-iron skillet be used in the oven?

 Cast iron skillets and pots can withstand very high temperatures and transfer from the stovetop into the oven without risk of damage due to the material’s natural characteristics.
 Part of the seasoning and curing process requires your cast iron skillet to be in the oven for about an hour!

-Now, let’s examine the why, how, and when cast iron skillets can go in the oven and how best to season, cure and maintain them.
+Now, let’s examine what makes an oven-safe skillet, why, how, and when cast iron skillets can go in the oven, and how best to season, cure and maintain them.

 Oven Safe Cast Iron Skillets Add a New Cooking Dimension

 Cast iron skillets especially enameled cast iron, are ideal for oven use and add another string to your cooking bow.
 A significant advantage of cast iron is that it doesn’t lose temperature when cold food is added.

 They hold temperature exceptionally well and heat evenly throughout the skillet, so roasts, stir-fries, chicken, eggs, and even cornbread come out superbly using cast iron.
 To keep food warm or keep it cooking you can place your skillet in the oven with total confidence.